AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/report.md

 # Data Definition
-TODO - Consider going back and seeing we need to add anymore definitions.
-Also probably need to go into a little more detail

 - Enable/arm - Turning the system on to monitor for intruders.
 - Active - Currently the system monitoring for intruders or any disturbance from the motion sensors.
 - Disarm - The act acknowledging the system of a false alarm or making the system inactive meaning that the system is no